About

 - Ruth Chang, Midstory

-- Salim Elwazani, Bowling Green state University
+- Salim Elwazani, Bowling Green State University

-- Sally Gladwell, Principal/ Vice President, Mannik & Smith Group
+- Sally Gladwell, Mannik & Smith Group

 - Stephanie Shackelford, Lucas County Land Bank